Carnarvon National Park

 There are a few short walks in case you don’t want to spend the whole

-that gives you a snapshot of the flora and fauna on the gorge floor.
+that gives you a snapshot of the flora and fauna of the gorge floor.

-through a diversity of habitats on top of the cliff and provides some
+through a diversity of habitats on top of the cliff and has some

 good views over the gorge.
 This walk is best done in the morning as it